For Libraries, Nature Centers, Scouts and other Groups

 Science of Sound

 Explore the awesome world of rocks, minerals, and fossils as we discover how these three rocks types are made, how a footprint can become a fossil and more!
 Our hands-on, lab-style class will allow participants to investigate how rocks rock and how rocks are used in our daily life.
-Audience: up to 100.
-Recommended for all ages.
+Audience: up to 25.
+Recommended for ages 6 and up.

 Solar System & Night Sky

 Take a trip through the solar system without leaving your seat!
 Discover the major planets in our solar system, what they are made of, and their size relative to earth.
 We’ll learn the phases of the moon and the stories behind some of the most recognizable constellations in the sky.
 This program will need access to a screen and projector.
-Audience: any size.
+Audience: up to 25.
 Recommended for ages 5 and up.

 Discover the world of night animals and explore how their tools and behaviors help them do their jobs under the cover of darkness.
 From excellent hearing to silent flight, we’ll explore some of the best nocturnal adaptations and meet some live members of the “night crew.”
-Audience: any size.
+Audience: up to 25.
 Recommended for all ages.

 Live Animal Programs